 - The right to participate in planning care and treatment or changes in care and treatment

-- The right to sufficient preparation and orientation to ensure a safe and orderly transfer or discharge from the facility in the form of a discharge plan which addresses the medical needs of the resident and how these will be met after discharge
+- The right to sufficient preparation and orientation to ensure a safe and orderly transfer or discharge from the facility in the form of a discharge plan that addresses the medical needs of the resident and how these will be met after discharge

-- The right to a discharge summary that includes (1) a recapitulation of the resident’s stay, (2) a final summary of the resident’s status, and (3) a post-discharge plan of care developed to assure that needed medical care and support service have been arranged
+- The right to a discharge summary that includes (1) a recapitulation of the resident’s stay, (2) a final summary of the resident’s status, and (3) a post-discharge plan of care developed to ensure that needed medical care and support service have been arranged

 - The right to a dignified existence